-- It is a very effective contraception.
-Many of the unplanned pregnancies that occur on the injection are due to the woman forgetting or delaying her repeat injection.
+- It is a very effective contraception - many of the unplanned pregnancies that occur on the injection are due to the peron forgetting or delaying their repeat injection

 - The injection must be given to you by a doctor or nurse.

 - It is usually given as an injection on your bum.

 - If it is given during the first five days of your period, it becomes effective immediately.

 - You must get an injection every three months.
 If you are late getting your next injection, you may become pregnant.
 So it is important to put a reminder for your next injection on your phone or on a calendar.

 Things to keep in mind with the contraceptive injection